-For the purposes of this website, government agencies are those agencies which are subject to the Financial Management and Audit Act 1990 and are subject to the purchasing guidelines outlined on this website.
+For the purposes of this website, agencies are those entities which are subject to the Financial Management Act 2016 and are subject to the purchasing principals and policies outlined on this website.

 An alternative tender is a tender that offers an alternative proposal that still satisfies the agency's requirements.
 Alternative tenders will not be considered unless they are allowed in the Conditions of Tendering.
 If you wish to submit an alternative tender, check with the contracting agency first to ensure that it will be considered.

 Procurement related to the construction and refurbishment of buildings and residential properties, and associated maintenance (services and residential) and professional services (eg architects).

 Common Use Contract

 A whole-of-government contract established by the Department of Treasury and Finance or the Department of Premier and Cabinet for the supply of goods and services.
 Generally, a Common Use Contract must be used by agencies and may, in some circumstances, also be accessed by other approved organisations.

 A Consultant is a particular type of contractor and is a person or organisation engaged to provide recommendations, specialist or professional advice (or more generally, non-manual services) to assist or influence decision-making.
 A consultant is usually engaged by way of a short term or temporary contract, is normally expected to work without direct supervision, to exercise their own judgement, conduct complex research or investigations and provide advice or recommendations.
 A consultant may include, where the context is appropriate, building and construction consultants such as architects and engineers.

 A contract is legally binding agreement (including deeds) between parties.
 Such an agreement does not need to be in writing - although generally it is documented in some way, which may include an exchange of letters or emails.